network-for-good/sso_admin_manager_api/README.md

 * Beta: api.networkforgood-beta.com
 * Production: api.networkforgood.com

-The post must include a JSON packet with the following information:
+The post must include a JSON packet with the information to be updated.
+It can include email, first_name, last_name:

 ````
-{ email: "email.example.com", password: "users password"}
+{ email: "email.example.com", last_name: "Smith"}
 ````

 The request must also include an Authorization header with a Bearer token that is appopriate for the environment.